boost-insurance/devops-hire/README.md

 You will fork this repo and make it private.
 Then add the following people as collaborators to it:
  - moos3
+ - mark-boost

 Once your completed the work.
 We will pull it down, run it and test it.
 Your code needs to work and function.
 If we can't call a alb and get a random quote back then it doesn't work and should be served over https.

 ## Backstory on our Infrastructure
-So our infrastructure is in AWS and GCP.We are 100% controlled by Terraform / Terragrunt.
+So our infrastructure is in AWS and GCP.
+We are 100% controlled by Pulumi.
 We do not apply any changes by hand in environments now except some database commands.
 Our stack looks like the following:
  - EKS
  - PostgresSQL